 Nolo's Online Living Trust (online program)

-Living Trust Maker (software)
+Amendment to Living Trust (software)

 Each of these products gives you everything you need to make your own living trust, with plenty of help and legal information along the way.